alexpinch/colorseq/README.md

 A tool that creates an R colour palette from the counted base pairs of a given FASTA file.
 Use-cases include when you're a nerd about graphs and figures, or when you've run out of anything else to say about your poster.

 ## How it works
 Since bases G and T are outside the hexadecimal colour range (0-9 and A-F), they are converted to the nearest accepted alphabetical characaters.
 Therefore, G becomes D and T becomes E. Base pair counts are truncated so that only the first digit is kept.
-The converted base pair counts are then cycled to create 4 hexadecimal colour codes.
+The converted base pair counts are then cycled to create 4 hexadecimal colour codes, outputted to a CSV.
-In the future, an R script takes in a CSV of these values and outputs an R package you could include in your next R project file.
-Still working on this part.

 ## Example I/O
 Pass import_fasta.py a FASTA file.